 However, the analyzed set of countries includes 27 post-communist economies.
-All of them faced adaptation (or transition) recession, followed by the period of recovery growth40 and (in some cases) to a certain long-run growth path.
-Adaptation recession is not related to long-run growth, because it is resulted from distortions inherited by these countries from the period of socialism41.
+All of them faced adaptation (or transition) recession, followed by a period of recovery growth42 and (in some cases) by a certain long-run growth path.
+Adaptation recession is not related to long-run growth, because it has resulted from distortions inherited by these countries from the period of socialism43.
 Thus, it looks reasonable to exclude periods of adaptation recession from the consideration, and re-estimate the regression (6).